transcom/mymove/docs/adr/0061-use-opentelemetry-for-distributed-tracing.md

 * Chosen Alternative: *Use OpenTelemetry*
 * OpenTelemetry is an emerging industry standard
-  * vendors find benefit of being in the OpenTelemetry ecosystem because they no longer have to create or support instrumentation libraries in an every growing array of languages, i.e. as soon as language library exists for OpenTelemetry, the vendors automatically become available to support that given language.
+  * vendors find benefit of being in the OpenTelemetry ecosystem because they no longer have to create or support instrumentation libraries in an ever growing array of languages, i.e. as soon as language library exists for OpenTelemetry, the vendors automatically become available to support that given language.